The Ultimate Review of the Best Dryer Vent Covers 2023

 Size of Ducting

-There are two sizes of vent covers that you will run across when making a purchase.
-The two sizes are 4 inch and 6inch diameter covers.
+You will run across two sizes of vent covers when making a purchase.
+The two sizes are 4-inch and 6-inch diameter covers.
 The larger 6-inch vent cover is meant to only be used with kitchen and bathroom exhaust vents.
 Only the 4-inch vent should be used with dryer vents.

-When you are deciding on which size vent cover to choose, make sure you measure the opening of your current ducting.
-If you find that your home was constructed with a 6-inch dryer ducting, then you may want to consider replacing the ducting with 4 inches.
+When deciding which size vent cover to choose, make sure you measure the opening of your current ducting.
+If your home was constructed with a 6-inch dryer ducting, you may want to consider replacing the ducting with 4 inches.
 This is the proper diameter to meet local residential building codes.
 Your dryer needs a 4-inch opening to properly move the airflow from your dryer to the exterior.

 Installation Difficulty

 Not all dryer vent caps are created equally.
 Some are easier to install than others.
-Make sure you choose the right diameter for your ducting currently installed.
-Dryer vents will come with a 4–6-inch collar for your dryer ducting to attach to create an airtight seal so moisture and debris doesn’t get caught in between your walls, joists and exterior paneling.
+Make sure you choose the right diameter for the ducting you are currently installing.
+Dryer vents will come with a 4–6-inch collar for your dryer ducting to attach to create an airtight seal so moisture and debris don’t get caught in between your walls, joists, and exterior paneling.

 In certain applications, you may opt to purchase a dryer vent without a collar or trim it off.
 This depends on the construction of the ducting leading to the termination point.
 We recommend using the collar as an attachment point for your ducting and transition hoses for gas dryers or any type of electric dryers.